pgeeh/first-to-react/src/pages/GettingStartedSuggestions/GettingStartedSuggestions.md

 * Employ the use of ESLint and the VSCode ESLint extension.

-    * ESLint already comes configured with _create-react-app_-built applications, but can be extended.
+    * ESLint already comes configured with _create-react-app_-built applications.